RTR returns to 3A South final with sweep of MCC

 Photo by Samantha Davis: Russell-Tyler-Ruthton setter Brezlyn Buchert (5) puts up a set during a Red Rock Conference match against Heron Lake-Okabena/Fulda on Oct.
 13 in Tyler.
 Buchert earned her 1,000th career set assist on Tuesday as the Knights swept Murray County Central at the 3A South subsection semifinals in Worthington.

 WORTHINGTON — Brezlyn Buchert earned her 1,000th career set assist for the Russell-Tyler-Ruthton volleyball team as it took on the Murray County Central Rebels in the 3A South semifinals on Tuesday night.
-The top-seeded Knights finished each set stronger than they started as they earned a 25-13, 25-15, 25-12 sweep to return to the subsection championship on Thursday.
+The top-seeded Knights finished each set stronger than they started as they earned a 25-13, 25-15, 25-12 sweep over the fifth-seeded Rebels to return to Thursday’s subsection championship for the fourth consecutive season.

 Buchert finished the night second on her team in set assists with 11, trailing only Dru Ellefson’s 26.
 Buchert also tied Paisley Thooft with a team-leading four ace blocks, followed by another three from Ava Karbo, and her pair of service aces tied Laken Baartman for a team-high.